nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 ### Shading based on distance

-To add some more depth we can shade the walls based on the distance from the player.
+To add some depth we can shade the walls based on the distance from the player.
 We'll create the following function for determining the brightness based on the current distance (we still use `side` to make the corners sharper):

 ```typescript
 export function getBrightness(dist: number, side: 0 | 1 = 0) {